S Corp Dissolution: Everything You Need to Know

 All business operations must cease once the S corporation dissolution process has commenced.
 However, this does not prevent managers from dissolving the business and liquidating assets in a timely manner.
 This may also extend to communications or transactions necessary to complete the dissolution of the business.
 For example, if there are pending administrative or legal proceedings that predate the start of the dissolution process, they will still need to be resolved.

 It is critical that the dissolution process is strictly followed according to the state rules and regulations.
 If you need help with an S corporation dissolution, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.